| September 28, 1996 Knight Ridder/Tribune News Service

 one: ``He is the one to finance any kind of project that

+the government feels is too hot to handle.''
 It could not be determined late Saturday how much Moscowitz

 contributed to the preservation of the Western Wall tunnel.